demidovd98/sm-vit/docs/INSTALL.md

 - CUDA 10.2

-In order to reimplement our testing environment, pelase, follow the below-mentioned instructions.
+In order to reimplement our development environment, pelase, follow the below-mentioned instructions.

-NOTE: In case you have multiple CUDA verstions, please, make sure to initialise the appropriate system CUDA version before running any command.
+NOTE: In case you have multiple CUDA versions installed, please, make sure to initialise the appropriate system CUDA version before running any command.
 ```
+# <xx.x> - version number
 module load cuda-xx.x
 ```

 1) Setup a conda environment: